This guide will show you how to quickly get started with the Grid-aware Websites core library.

 file you just created in your code editor of choice.
 From here, we can start using the Grid-aware Websites library by importing it at the top of the file.

-import { gridAwarePower, gridAwareCO2e } from '@greenweb/grid-aware-websites`
+import { PowerBreakdown, GridIntensity } from '@greenweb/grid-aware-websites`

 For the purpose of this demonstration, we've imported both of the functions that the Grid-aware Websites library exposes.

-functionThe gridAwarePower
+functionThe PowerBreakdown

-function returns the current power consumption breakdown of a regional grid to determine if grid-aware changes should be applied.
+class allows you to check the current power consumption breakdown of a regional grid to determine if grid-aware changes should be applied.
 With this approach, developers can specify if they wish to use data for all low-carbon energy (renewables + nuclear), or only renewable energy.
 The default mode is using only renewable energy.

 A minimum threshold can also be specified.
 This is the minimum percentage of renewable/low-carbon energy being used by the grid.
 By default this value is set to 50 percent - meaning that at least 50% of the energy on the grid must come from renewables/low-carbon sources otherwise the gridAware: true flag will be returned.